Okanagan-College-COSC-404-Fall-2025/Lab6-starter-code/README.md

 | 101       | alice@example.com  | 2       | 2025-11-12   |
 | 102       | bob@example.org    | 1       | 2025-11-12   |
 | 103       | charlie@domain.com | 3       | 2025-11-12   |

+## Part C — Package CUSTOMER_MANAGER Using the CO Schema

+(14 marks)

+Create a PL/SQL package named CUSTOMER_MANAGER that assigns gift packages to customers based on the total value of their completed orders.

+Your package must work directly with the CO schema shown above.
+Your package needs to have the following features

+1. A public function `GET_TOTAL_PURCHASE(customer_id)`: The function takes in the ID of a customer and returns the total amount of purchases that the customer has made
+2. A private function `CHOOSE_GIFT_PACKAGE(p_total_purchase)`:
+   **Requirements:**
+   - Use a CASE expression or CASE logic
+   - Select the gift package from GIFT_CATALOG where:
+     `MIN_PURCHASE is the largest value <= p_total_purchase`
+   - Return the GIFT_ID of the chosen package.
+   - If no package applies, return NULL.
+3. a public procedure `ASSIGN_GIFTS_TO_ALL`:
+   **Requirements**
+   For each customer in **CUSTOMERS:**
+   1. Compute total purchase (use your function)
+   2. Select a suitable gift package (via GIFT_ID returned by your function)
+   3. Insert into CUSTOMER_REWARDS:
+        -  	customer email
+        -  	gift_id
+        -  	reward date (current data)